First-Time Homebuyer Mistakes and How to Avoid Them

 When you follow these eight first-time homebuyer tips, you’ll make your first home buying experience go as well as possible.
 You’ll also avoid many of the most common mistakes that can cause a deal to fall apart at the last moment.

-What First-Time Homebuyers Need to Know and How to Avoid Mistakes
+What First-Time Homebuyers Need to Know and How to Avoid Common Mistakes

-Buying your first home can be an amazing experience as long as you know the first-time homebuyer mistakes to avoid.
-Being a smart first-time homebuyer takes a little learning, a little effort and a lot of self-control at certain points.
+Buying your first home can be a fantastic experience as long as you know the first-time homebuyer mistakes to avoid.
+Being a smart first-time homebuyer takes a little learning, a little effort, and a lot of self-control along the way.

 Among the most common mistakes of first-time homebuyers is not knowing their credit score.
 So ask yourself, how good is your credit score?
-If you don’t know, you need to find out before applying for a mortgage because it impacts the interest rate a lender will offer you.
+If you don’t know, you need to find out before applying for a mortgage because it impacts the interest rate a lender offers.

-The next step after knowing your credit score is to get your credit report.
-Check it once, then check it twice to make sure there are no inaccuracies within it.
+After knowing your credit score, the next step is to get your credit report.
+Check it once, then check it twice to ensure everything is accurate.
 Lenders will scrutinize these reports when reviewing your loan application, so you should too.
-Any errors can cost you, either in money or a flat out loan denial.
+Any errors can cost you money or flat-out loan denial.

 How do I check my credit report?
-It’s easy.
-It’s also free.
-You can request one free credit report each year from each of the three main credit bureaus: Equifax, Experian, and TransUnion.
-We highly suggest you get your free credit report from AnnualCreditReport.com as they are the only source for free credit reports authorized by federal law.
-If you find any errors, you should go through the proper steps to dispute them.
+It’s easy, and it’s free.
+You can request one free credit report each year from the three main credit bureaus: Equifax, Experian, and TransUnion.
+We highly suggest you get your free credit report from AnnualCreditReport.com, as this is the only source for free credit reports authorized by federal law.
+If you find any errors, take the proper steps to dispute them.

 2. Find a Mortgage Before Finding Your First House